Marvel vs. Capcom Fighting Collection: Arcade Classics

 Marvel vs. Capcom Fighting Collection: Arcade Classics is a 2024 fighting game compilation developed and published by Capcom.
-It is the second entry in Capcom's Fighting Collection series, following Capcom Fighting Collection in 2022, and includes seven arcade titles in the Marvel vs. Capcom series of crossover fighting games that were originally released between 1993 and 2000.
+It is a successor to Capcom Fighting Collection in 2022, and includes seven arcade titles developed as a collaboration with Marvel Comics, including the Marvel vs. Capcom series of crossover fighting games that were originally released between 1993 and 2000.
 It was released for the Nintendo Switch, PlayStation 4, and Windows in September 2024 digitally.
 Physical editions for the PlayStation 4 and Nintendo Switch were released in November 2024, while a digital Xbox One version was released in February 2025.

 The collection was announced in June 2024.
 The game lineup includes Marvel Super Heroes (1995), Marvel vs. Capcom: Clash of Super Heroes (1998), and Marvel vs. Capcom 2: New Age of Heroes (2000), marking the first time these titles became available on new platforms since the seventh generation of video game consoles, as well as the first faithful console port of the beat 'em up title The Punisher (1993) and the first new console versions for X-Men: Children of the Atom (1994), X-Men vs. Street Fighter (1996), and Marvel Super Heroes vs. Street Fighter (1997) since their initial console releases.
 Each game supports online ranked and casual multiplayer modes with rollback netcode, leaderboards, and training and spectating modes, among other extras.
 The collection received generally favorable reviews.